Dellaraam/TOR_phylogenetics/README.md

 + HMMER outputs in csv format

++ Old assembly information for each clade

 ### Archived_Scripts

 + Old scripts used to test ideas

 ### BLAST_HITS

++ `RICTOR`: RICTOR searches for species with suspicious HMMER scores

++ `SIN1`: SIN1 searches for species with suspicious HMMER scores

 ### Comparative_MSA

-+ MSA files for Low to Medium storing components found in each clade
++ MSA files for comparing Low to High storing components found in each clade

 ### FASTA_Files